JBartholomewMN/Image-Classification-Sandbox/README.md

 If you would like to experiment with your own architecture, you can define your own config.py file.
 In the 'layers' field, you have 4 choices.
 No matter how you define your layers, final output is treated as fully convolutional allowing input images of different sizes.
 The system automatically appends a 1d convolution to get your feature maps down to your number of output classes and then follows it with a 2d global average and a fully connected layer (inspired by Darknet-53).

+__Note:__ Some details are omitted below.
+For example, after 2d convolution there is batch norm and an activation.

 <img src="misc/images/building_blocks.png" width="750"/>

 ## Infrequently Asked Questions